-Jonathan Goldfinger, MD, MPH, FAAP, is ZERO TO THREE’s National Director for HealthySteps, a program that improves access to child and family development support by embedding trained professionals in pediatric primary care.
+Jonathan Goldfinger, MD, MPH, FAAP, is ZERO TO THREE’s Chief Medical Officer for HealthySteps, a program that improves access to child and family development support by embedding trained professionals in pediatric primary care.